 I got obsessed with those AI art videos where every frame looks like a painting but the video doesn’t flicker like crazy.
 Turns out keeping things smooth between frames is way harder than just applying style transfer to individual images.
-Here’s what we learned building our own video style transfer system at NTNU.
+We built our own video style transfer system at NTNU and ran into all sorts of problems.

-Video style transfer isn’t just “apply style transfer to each frame and call it done.”
-If you do that, you get horrible flickering because each frame gets processed independently.
+If you just apply style transfer to each frame separately, you get horrible flickering because each frame gets processed independently.
 The real challenge is making frames look consistent with each other while still maintaining the artistic style.

 The basic idea is separating content and style using convolutional neural networks.
 For any frame $I_t$, you extract content features $F_c$ and style features $F_s$.
-The loss function combines three things:
+The loss function has three parts:

 $$L_{total} = \alpha L_c + \beta L_s + \gamma L_{temporal}$$